marcusmack/Gathering-all-my-browse-histories-together/README.md

 	FireFox new records: 445 since last update
 ------------------------------------------------------------
 ```
 ***Bonus Reading:*** Thanks to [Wei Xia](https://medium.com/@xiawei27149)'s this wonderful [article](https://medium.com/swlh/how-to-efficiently-loop-through-pandas-dataframe-660e4660125d) .
-I realized that using the build-in `itertuples` function is not the best way to loop through the dataframe(DF).
+I realized that using the build-in `itertuples` function is not the best way to loop through a dataframe(DF).
 But since our `myHisSummary` DF has only 4 rows, it won't be any big difference.
-So I keep the `.itertuples` method in order to show how it works. :smiley:
+So I keep the `itertuples` method here in order to show how it works. :smiley:

 Here is how the `newRecords` DF looks like.